 I was interested in contemplative approaches, initially in the Christian, and then in the Buddhist traditions as a young university student.
 Early on in my working life, this interest developed with short retreats at Gaia House, Devon.
 My first week-long retreat involved practising Korean Zen with Martine and Stephen Batchelor in 2005.
 It was a powerful experience which inspired me to start regular daily practice.

 Since then, my practice has developed under the influence of many teachers at Gaia House including Rob Burbea, Catherine McGee, Gregory Kramer, Kitissaro and Thanissara.
 Their teachings are mainly based in the early school Theravada Buddhist teachings, but are also influenced by western ideas and practices.
 Feeling a need to deepen further, in 2012 I decided to undertake a three-month retreat guided by Rob Burbea in which I spent a lot of time with ‘metta’ (befriending) practice.
-In Bristol, I am involved with the local Gaia house-associated meditation group called Bristol Insight Meditation, and help organise retreat days for it.
-I am also currently exploring ‘engaged’ Buddhist responses to climate change with the Dharma Action Network for climate Engagement (DANCE), and One Earth Sangha.
+I currently live in Machynlleth, West Wales where I have been helping develop our local meditation sangha, and also dedicating some time to learn from the natural world around me with nature connection practices and initiatives and local ecology courses.

 Research Activities and Interests